CH-YanikH/Project_TicTacToeWithKI/README.md

 4. Inside the Debug folder, you will find a file named TicTacToe.exe.
 Double-click on this file to start the game.

 That's it!
 You have successfully downloaded and launched the game.
 Enjoy playing!

+I apologize for the current inconvenience and complexity involved in installing and starting the game.
+I hope to improve this process in the future.